Santo Daime: Santo Daime hymns

 The teachings of Santo Daime are transmitted through its hymns which, when sung, are intended to facilitate first-hand experience of the divine.
-Musical accompaniment often includes the unison rhythmic playing of maracas, in strict 4:4, 3:4 or 4:6 time, along with typical folk instruments such as the guitar, accordion and flute.
-Irineu's hymn book contains 129 songs and chronicles his spiritual journey and evolution from when he began drinking the Daime until his death.
+Musical accompaniment often includes the unison rhythmic playing of maracas, in strict 4:4, 3:4 or 6:4 time, along with typical folk instruments such as the guitar, accordion and flute.
+The rhythms are "Marcha" (4:4), "Valsa" (3:4), "Mazurca" (6:4), "Marcha e Meia-Valsa" (4:4), "À Capela" (0:0) and some more uncommon like "Valsa e Meia-Valsa" (alternates between 3:4 and 4:4) and songs that change rhythm from À Capela to Marcha.
+Irineu's hymn book contains 133 songs (3 of which have not been published) and chronicles his spiritual journey and evolution from when he began drinking the Daime until his death.
 Through the singing of his hymns, the participant may connect with the spirit, teachings, and experience of Irineu and, in many ways, begin walking the same spiritual path.

 The singing of the hinarios of early and senior members of the church coincides with official dates on the Santo Daime calendar.
-A significant proportion of members of the Santo Daime community also make collections of unique songs that they experience internally in connection with their practise.
+A significant proportion of members of the Santo Daime community also make collections of unique songs that they experience internally in connection with their practice.
 The process of experiencing such new songs in this context is referred to as "receiving".